Shpartko/madsms/README.md

 ## Usage:

-For get results of working this package, please, pick one of this url: `http(s)://your-domain/madsms` and `http(s)://your-domain/supermadsms`.
+For get results of working this package, please, pick one of this url: `http(s)://your-domain/madsms` or `http(s)://your-domain/supermadsms`.

 For example: [http://localhost/madsms](http://localhost/madsms) or [http://localhost/supermadsms](http://localhost/supermadsms)